-Finding herself a few hours past her bedtime and in sudden, unexpected pain from her teeth, Margot was in a STATE.
+Margot was officially a few hours past her bedtime and in sudden, unexpected pain from her teeth.
+Needless to say, lazy baby was in a STATE.
 Jeff popped out to grab us pizza from the highly recommended Mother in the neighboring Meatpacking District, and I stayed in the room, rocking our little monster and playing her favorite album on repeat.
 No joke, it’s the only thing that works.
-We’re not even big Coldplay fans, it just kinda happened… and now I (and all our neighbors/friends/caretakers) know every single note on the damn thing.
+We’re not even big Coldplay fans, it just kinda happened!
+And now, I (and all our neighbors/friends/caretakers) know every. single. note. on the damn thing.

 Anyway.
-The point of all of this is to say that traveling with a little one can obviously be tough, but even at its worst, we haven’t found it tough enough to ruin the weekend, and certainly not tough enough to make us never want to travel again (or at least if it is that bad, the feeling passes a few days post-return).
-We were up and out both mornings, walked all over this little Danish creation, and hauled it back home by 7 PM, with a sleeping angel in tow… who would wake up any time we stopped, thus ruling out any dinners outside of our (fortunately massive, but unfortunately very, very noisy) hotel room.
+The point of all of this is to say!
+Traveling with a little one can obviously be tough.
+But even at its worst, we haven’t found it tough enough to ruin the weekend.
+We’ve also certainly never found it tough enough to make us never want to travel again.
+And, if it ever is that bad, the feeling passes a few days post-return.
+We were up and out both mornings, and we walked all over this little Danish creation.
+Every day, we hauled it back home by 7 PM, with a sleeping angel in tow.
+She would naturally wake up any time we stopped.
+This obviously ruled out any dinners outside of our (fortunately massive, but unfortunately very, very noisy) hotel room.

 Instead, we made the most of our daylight hours, and fell in love with Copenhagen through its brunch & lunch scene.